Mirkoforgi/Data-Processing-in-Python_project/README.md

 Authors: Edgar Robles Diaz, Mirko Forgetta

 The definitive script is the file called "Project".

-Its purpose to get some information from the web site https://uptownspirits.com/.
+Its purpose is to get some information from the web site https://uptownspirits.com/.
 It is an online shop selling alcohol items.

-The Notebook is arranged as following:

-Scraping (of the web-page);
-Cleaning (of the dataset);
-Information and plots (from the dataset).
+The Notebook is arranged as following: Scraping (of the web-page), Cleaning (of the dataset) and Information and plots (from the dataset).